Almost every health problem that you have… has stress as a component!

 & Adrenal Fatigue

-Hypoglycemia, or low blood sugar, is related to the action (or lack thereof ) of the adrenal hormones cortisol, epinephrine, and norepinephrine.
+Hypoglycemia, or low blood sugar, is related to the action of the adrenal hormones cortisol, epinephrine, and norepinephrine.
 These hormones are called the counter-regulatory hormones because they can cause a rise in blood glucose levels.
+But when these hormones are LOW… hypoglycemia (low blood sugar) is created.

-Both stress and adrenal fatigue can contribute to hypoglycemia (low blood sugar) because of the key roles the adrenal hormones epinephrine, norepinephrine and cortisol play in blood sugar regulation.
 Stress (and the anticipation of stress) signals the body to raise blood sugar (glucose) levels in order to generate energy to respond to the stress.
-If the body cannot meet this higher demand for blood glucose, hypoglycemia can result.
+If the body can’t meet this higher demand for blood glucose, hypoglycemia can result.

 Stress may also provoke blood sugar swings that can have a cumulative effect on the body’s ability to maintain blood sugar balance, and aggravate hypoglycemic symptoms.
 In fact, some of the symptoms of hypoglycemia, such as irritability and nervousness, may sometimes be the effects of high levels of stress hormones rather than of the low blood sugar itself.